Principal Search for EGHS

-Emily Griffith High School founded on the philosophy of “for all who wish to learn” continues its vision of equity for all students by offering rigorous course work in a supportive environment in order to cultivate productive, prepared and compassionate citizens of the world.
+Emily Griffith High School, created “for all who wish to learn,” continues its vision of equity for all students by offering rigorous coursework in a supportive environment in order to cultivate productive, prepared, and compassionate citizens of the world.

 EGHS Counselors offer a variety of services to promote growth and success to students in the follow areas: